jabielecki/terraform-provider-catalystcenter/docs/resources/image_from_url.md

 ### Required

+- `name` (String) File name that uniquely identifies the software image.
+It should not contain any path.
+Usually this can be specified as `basename(source_url)`
 - `source_url` (String) URL from which Catalyst Center should download the software image.
 Supported file extensions are bin, img, tar, smu, pie, aes, iso, ova, tar_gz, qcow2.

 ### Optional